mongodb/docs/source/gridfs.rst

   >>> db = MongoClient().gridfs_example
   >>> fs = gridfs.GridFS(db)

-Every :py:class`~gridfs.GridFS` instance is created with and will operate on a specific :py:class`~pymongo.database.Database` instance.
+Every :py:class:`~gridfs.GridFS` instance is created with and will operate on a specific :py:class:`~pymongo.database.Database` instance.

 Saving and Retrieving Data
 --------------------------

-The simplest way to work with :py:mod:`gridfs` is to use its key/value interface (the :py:meth:`~gridfs.GridFS.put` and :py:meth:`~gridfs.GridFS.get` methods).
+The simplest way to work with ``gridfs`` is to use its key/value interface (the :py:meth:`~gridfs.GridFS.put` and :py:meth:`~gridfs.GridFS.get` methods).
 To write data to GridFS, use :py:meth:`~gridfs.GridFS.put`: